The-Noetic/ruminer/docs/posts/programming/Minimal-development-setup.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

+Next we install an archiver utility called [ouch]() for compressing and decompressinf files by running
+`cargo install ouch`

 ## Terminal

 After experimenting with hyper (which was too heavy) and iterm, I went with [Alacritty](https://alacritty.org/) a